Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image of SD Card Slot

-The linux system and your data is stored on a Micro SD card.
+The Linux system and your data is stored on a Micro SD card.
 The slot is located at the bottom side of the Brick.
-Micro SD cards (Version 1.0), Micro SDHC (2.0) and Micro SDXC (3.0) cards are supported.
+Micro SD (1.0), Micro SDHC (2.0) and Micro SDXC (3.0) cards are supported.
 As a minimum we recommend a class 10 Micro SD Card to ensure fast reads and writes.